 Summary: It can be tough to come up with a large down payment to buy a home in Seattle.
 But private mortgage insurance can ease that burden, and this article will explain how.

 According to a recent housing industry report, it would take a typical home buyer in Seattle nearly 12 years to save up for a 20% down payment on a median-price home.

 But with private mortgage insurance, Seattle-area buyers can often purchase a property with a lot less money down.
 That means they can do it sooner, and without having to save so much.

 Eleven Years to Save for a 20% Down Payment in Seattle?

 A recent report by the housing research group at Zillow claimed: “For someone making the median income and putting away 10 percent each month, it would take just over seven years to save for a 20 percent down payment on the typical U.S. home.”

-Seattle, Washington fell somewhere in the middle of the rankings.
-Based on this hypothetical analysis for Q2 2018, it would take a median-income household in Seattle about 11 years to save up for a 20% down payment on a median-priced home.
+Seattle, Washington fell somewhere in the middle of Zillow’s rankings of cities across the nation.
+Based on this hypothetical analysis, it would take a median-income household in Seattle about 11 years to save up for a 20% down payment on a median-priced home.

 But this scenario assumes a couple of factors that might not always apply: